YuJieWU99/gr-lora_sdr/README.md

     - Open a terminal.

-    - Navigate to the build folder you build-:
+    - Navigate to the build folder you create:

 		```bash
 		cd path/to/build/folder
 		```

-	- Run the code below to test all the blocks (except for modulate, frame_sync, header_decoder and crc_verify) and LoRa transmitter as well as receiver.
+	- Run the code below to test all the blocks (except for modulate, frame_sync, header_decoder and crc_verify), LoRa transmitter as well as receiver.
 		- with log:
 		```bash
 		ctest -VV